Nanny Taxes & Payroll in Michigan

 - Any other individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship

-Employers must also display a poster in the workplace containing specific rights listed in the ESTA.
+Employers must display a poster in the workplace listing the specific rights in the ESTA.
 Download the poster.
+(PDF)

 Final Pay

-When a family terminates an employee, or the worker voluntarily resigns, they must pay the worker all wages due by the regularly scheduled payday for the period in which the termination or resignation occurs.
+When an employer terminates an employee, or the worker voluntarily resigns, they must pay the worker all wages due by the regularly scheduled payday for the period in which the termination or resignation occurs.

 Helpful Links for Nanny Taxes in Michigan